-6.11.2.
+6.11.3.
 Services for Individuals with Disabilities

-North American University is committed to providing equal opportunities and full participation for students with disabilities.
-Persons with disabilities who desire accommodations should contact the Dean of Students Office to register for accommodations.
+North American University is committed to providing equal educational opportunities and full participation for students with disabilities.
+Reasonable accommodations can be arranged enabling students with disabilities to participate in and benefit from all educational programs and activities at North American University.